Kien Giang province, Southern Vietnam

 By the reign of Minh Mang, in 1832, Ha Tien is one of the six provinces of the South.

-In 1876, Southern France divided into four big administrative regions, each region divided into smaller administrative sub-district or county take action (administratif arrondissement), Ha Tien, the former being divided into two particle parameters are Ha Tien and Rach Gia.
-From January 1, 1900 two-particle parameters of Ha Tien and Rach Gia became provinces of Ha Tien and Rach Gia.
+In 1876, Southern France divided into four big administrative regions, each region divided into smaller administrative sub-district or county take action (administrative arrondissement), Ha Tien, the former being divided into two particle parameters are Ha Tien and Rach Gia.
+From January 1, 1900, two-particle parameters of Ha Tien and Rach Gia became provinces of Ha Tien and Rach Gia.

 Kiên Giang has into one city (Rach Giá), one town (Hà Tiên), and thirteen districts: